-9.02 Use of the campground is subject to article 3.03 of the PMCPOA bylaws.
+- 9.01 The general rules of Article 3 also apply to this article. - 9.02 Use of the campground is subject to article 3.03 of the PMCPOA bylaws.
 The campground is available by reservation on a first-come basis.
-A deposit is required when making a reservation.

-9.03 A daily camping fee will be charged during check-in at the business office.
-Rates are available at the business office.

-9.04 The maximum period of use is one week.
-This may be extended with approval from the general manager during normal business hours.

-9.05 The camping site shall be left in a clean and tidy condition free of all property and refuse upon check out or the deposit may be forfeited.
-The deposit will be refunded upon satisfactory inspection by management staff upon leaving.

-9.06 There shall be no exterior fires whatsoever except for barbeques in confined receptacles designed for such purposes.
+A deposit is required when making a reservation. - 9.03 A daily camping fee will be charged during check-in at the business office.
+Rates are available at the business office. - 9.04 The maximum period of use is one week.
+This may be extended with approval from the general manager during normal business hours. - 9.05 The camping site shall be left in a clean and tidy condition free of all property and refuse upon check out.
+No person shall willfully or negligently litter, deface, injure, or destroy property or equipment of the Association.
+Members may be held liable for the full cost of the loss and/or remediation for violations of this section. - 9.06 There shall be no exterior fires whatsoever except for barbeques in confined receptacles designed for such purposes.
 Pellet smokers and propane, charcoal, and electric barbeques are permitted with a minimum 15-foot clearance from combustible material.
-Residents shall take all reasonable precautions to minimize smoke and eliminate sparks.

-9.07 Campers, trailers and tents may be placed only in areas so designated for such use and as assigned.
-Campers are not permitted to change campsites without the prior approval of the business office.

-9.08 Vehicular traffic, including motorbikes, will be allowed only on designated parking areas and roadways designated for entering and leaving the campground.
+Residents shall take all reasonable precautions to minimize smoke and eliminate sparks. - 9.07 Campers, trailers and tents may be placed only in areas so designated for such use and as assigned.
+Campers are not permitted to change campsites without the prior approval of the business office. - 9.08 Vehicular traffic, including motorbikes, will be allowed only on designated parking areas and roadways designated for entering and leaving the campground.
 Cruising is not permitted.
-The speed limit is five miles per hour.

-9.09 Children under the age of eight are to be under supervision of an adult at all times in the camp area.

-9.10 Campers must conduct themselves in an orderly manner that does not disturb other campers.
-Loud talking, singing, or music is not permitted after 10:00 p.m.
+The speed limit is five miles per hour. - 9.09 Children under the age of eight are to be under supervision of an adult at all times in the camp area. - 9.10 Campers must conduct themselves in an orderly manner that does not disturb other campers.
+Loud talking, singing, or music is not permitted after 10:00 p.m. - 9.11 Generators can be used between the hours of 8 a.m. and 8 p.m. daily.

-- 9.11 Generators can be used between the hours of 8 a.m. and 8 p.m. daily. - 9.12 Cutting or gathering of firewood is not permitted. - 9.13 Dumping of holding tanks or waste water is not permitted. - 9.14 Pets are to be on a leash at all times. - 9.15 Check out time is 2 p.m.

-9.16 Violators of campground rules are subject to expulsion from the campground, citation and/or fines.
+- 9.12 Cutting or gathering of firewood is not permitted. - 9.13 Dumping of holding tanks or waste water is not permitted. - 9.14 Pets are to be on a leash at all times. - 9.15 Check out time is 2 p.m. - 9.16 Violators of campground rules are subject to expulsion from the campground, citation and/or fines.